OpenTechStrategies/torque-sites/README.md

   categories feature working, some MediaWiki instances may have spam-prevention features enabled that prevent csv2wiki from creating pages containing URLs, etc.

+* fix-csv

+  This is a script that wiki-refresh uses to sanitize the csv for csv2wiki.
+It takes the data we received from MacArthur and cleans up the HTML.
+Then, wiki-refresh runs csv2wiki on the proper html to produce mediawiki input.
+The fix-csv script should not emit markdown-formatted text.

 ## Dependencies